 “The Role of Volition in Evaluating Direct Copyright Infringement Claims Against Technology Providers,” Bright Ideas (published by the New York State Bar Association’s IP Section), Lead Article, Winter 2013 (co-author)

 Drafted amicus briefs on behalf of industry organizations in:

 - Cambridge University Press v.
-Patton – Amicus Brief to U.S. Court of Appeals for the Eleventh Circuit concerning fair use in the context of mass digitization of books; filed on behalf of the Authors Guild.
+Patton (fair use in the context of mass digitization of books; 11th Cir.
+Court of Appeals).

 - “Can You Do That?
 Copyright Litigation for Unauthorized Derivative Works,” ABA Webinar, Oct.
 22, 2019

 - “Right of Publicity and Social Media,” ABA IP West Conference, Oct.
 2, 2019

 - “Online Tension between Owners’ Rights and User Rights: Enforcement and Responsibility,” IPIC 93rd Annual Conference, Sept.
 27, 2019

 - Moderator, “Small Ticket Items: Strategic & Ethical Considerations for Copyright Claims of Small Monetary Value,” CSUSA, September 12, 2019